VictorCorral/tokyojs/README.md

 # TokyoJS

-### What is Tokyo JS?

-This group is for anyone interested in JavaScript, its good and bad parts.
+Tokyo JS is a group for anyone interested in JavaScript, its good and bad parts.
 Let's gather to share, explore and learn about everything-JavaScript.